2 4 0 T U R B O . C O M

 If you stiffen the rebound stroke, it can increase the response of the chassis to steering inputs, however as rebound becomes stiffer, less traction will be realized.
 So moderation is needed.
 Rebound tuning can help refine the breakaway characteristics or the balance of the car:

-i.e.; Stiffer REAR rebound or softer FRONT rebound will INCREASE OVERSTEER;
+i.e.; Stiffer REAR rebound or softer FRONT rebound will generally INCREASE OVERSTEER;

-Softer REAR or stiffer FRONT rebound will INCREASE UNDERSTEER.
+Softer REAR rebound or stiffer FRONT rebound will generally INCREASE UNDERSTEER.

 In addition, rebound stiffness can be used to help reduce the speed of body-roll, which can improve driver confidence and may result in better lap times.
 Such tuning has less importance for more tame "grandma" driving.